7erduk/tor/README.md

 This is a pure Python Tor protocol implementation.
 This is my research of tor, hidden servers and play with him.
 I shure, it helps everybody to learn tor protocol.

 You can do:
-- make circs from 2 to whant you want
+- make circle from 2 to what you want
 - resolve domain
 - connect to hidden servers